sriemer/fix-linux-mouse/README.md

 If you find out that a quirk fix is required for your device, then please open a GitHub issue here for discussion.
 The relevant mailing list is **linux-input** on **vger.kernel.org** to get it fixed in the upstream kernel.

+In `hid-quirks.c` there is also a list `hid_have_special_driver` to specify which devices come with a special driver.
+This usually includes gaming mice like the ones from Roccat.

 **Recent changes:**
    * `v4.16`: quirks moved to `hid_quirks` in